MSc Climate Change Science and PolicyFind a programme

 The University of Bristol's MSc in Climate Change Science and Policy trains highly skilled graduates with a solid grounding in climate change science, alongside a critical understanding of the context for action on climate change.
 The programme is designed for students with a background in science (through their undergraduate or work experience) and includes hands-on quantitative training with climate models and climate data.
 Graduates of the programme have experience in the tools and methods of climate science, and an understanding of the role of scientific evidence in policy, as well as the strengths and weaknesses of different approaches to governing the environment.

-The programme is provided by the School of Geographical Sciences, which is the top-ranked geography department in the UK for research (Times Higher Education analysis of REF 2014).
+The programme is provided by the School of Geographical Sciences, ranked #1 in the UK for 'Geography and environmental studies' research (THE analysis of REF 2021).
 You will join our research groups in analysing key areas of climate science and environmental policy.

 This innovative programme also allows you to develop a range of professional skills, including presentation, project work, teamwork and communication.
 There is a strong emphasis on carrying out your own research project.